-If you must downsize from your beloved Georgian villa, it might as well be to a beautifully crafted, ultra-efficient new-build – in a corner of your old back garden
+If you must make the jump to a more manageable home, it might as well be to a beautiful ultra-efficient new-build – in a corner of your old back garden

 Having lived in a large, late-Georgian villa near Arbroath for almost 30 years, the recently retired Graham and Betty McNicol were ready to swap their former manse for a more manageable home.
 What they were less keen on, though, was leaving a part of the world they’d come to love.
 Many different possibilities and plots in the local area were examined then dismissed: “We looked at all the options, from buying a house in the nearby village to converting the stables of our old house,” recalls Graham.
 Nothing was quite right.
 The manse did, however, have good-sized grounds, including a little paddock, and gradually the idea of using this as the site of a new-build home began to take shape in their minds.